tegbessou/tasting/README.md

 Refactorer le AuthenticateUserCommandHandler pour utiliser le pattern Stratégie au lieu d'appeler chaque méthode.

 ## TODO

-### Refactoring tasting

-Participant should exist only in tasting context so have to remove creation when friend is invited because a participant should be created only when a tasting is created
-=> We do not duplicate the participant, we only store uuid of the user from security context => Wrong we must create a participant when we invite a friend
-=> So we have to duplicate the participant in tasting context and security context, the participant is create when user is invited

-I need to create an owner entity in tasting context this entity should be created when a tasting is created

 All entity should be handled by aggregate root

 When we want to invite a friend to taste a bottle, we get a list of friend and we pass id to the tasting service to invite